Closed for the year.

 Use your own judgement and/or data to determine what your fertilizer requirements are.
 Using excessive amounts is expensive and may not provide any benefit to your crop.

 Spring is full of anticipation.
 As soon as the snow starts to melt off the beds you can expect to see new garlic shoots poking up.
 For us, the Turbans are usually poking their heads up around the end of February, followed by most everything else towards the middle of March.
 Tibetan is the last to put in an appearance, sometime in April.

-Around the beginning of April we may fertilize lightly with nitrogen and sulphate of potash, which adds sulphur and potassium, both necessary for bulb development.
+Around the beginning of April we may fertilize the growing garlic lightly with nitrogen and sulphate of potash, which adds sulphur and potassium, both necessary for bulb development.

 Because we live on a farm that has been cultivated for a very long time, and we are certified organic and do not use herbicides, weeds can quickly become a big problem if they are not kept in check.
 We typically hoe the entire field on a three week rotation to keep the weeds manageable.
 We try to keep the walkways fairly clean as well.
 Our favourite type of hoe no longer meets our requirements in durability, so we are making our own for the coming year.
 We'll see how that works out....

 It's important to keep the weeds in check because they compete with the growing garlic for nutrients and sunlight.
 If your garlic beds are weed jungles don't expect the garlic to be too productive.